 The Moot Court Board allows students at Duke to participate in Board activities and Moot Court competitions.
 Moot Court is appellate advocacy, where students act as if they are arguing a case on appeal to the Supreme Court, a circuit court, or a state supreme court.

-The entirely student run Moot Court Board is entirely student run and is unique among law school organizations because of its eclectic activities.
-Within the law school the Board assists the legal research and writing instructors in teaching appellate advocacy and organizes and runs the Hardt Cup and Dean's Cup, and the Jessup Cup.
+The Moot Court Board is entirely student run and is unique among law school organizations because of its eclectic activities.
+Within the law school, the Board assists the legal research and writing instructors in teaching appellate advocacy and organizes and runs the Hardt Cup, the Dean's Cup, and the Jessup Cup.
 In addition, the Board sends teams to interscholastic moot court competitions covering diverse topics such as intellectual property, products liability, securities, labor, and constitutional law.

-Requirements of membership:
+Requirements of Membership